 What the Best Books for Kids Have in Common

 We all remember the books that raised us, and why they resonated.
 Maybe it was an outspoken protagonist or a richly described and immersive setting.
-Maybe the books were funny or contained surprise plot twists you couldn’t wait to be revealed.
+Maybe the books were funny or contained a surprise plot twist you could never have predicted.

-To help guide your book selections for kids, we asked Scholastic Executive Editor Amanda Maciel and Connecticut-based educator Cara Foley, parent of an 11-year-old and a 16-year-old, for their thoughts on what makes a great children’s book.
+To help guide your book selections for kids, we asked Scholastic Executive Editor Amanda Maciel and Connecticut-based educator Cara Foley, parent to two teenagers, for their thoughts on what makes a great children’s book.
 Surprisingly, both had the same response.

 For more quick tips and book recommendations, sign up for our Scholastic Parents newsletter!

-Best Books for Kids Make Them Feel ‘Seen and Understood’
+Best Books Make Kids Feel ‘Seen and Understood’

 Books allow readers to learn about the world in ways they can relate to.
 Young readers will connect with books that mirror their own experiences.